Carlos

 Fictional Characters Named Carlos

 The name Carlos has been used for several fictional characters in various forms of media.
 In the video game series “Resident Evil,” Carlos Oliveira is a mercenary who works for the Umbrella Corporation.
-In the TV series “Big Time Rush,” Carlos Garcia is one of the four members of the titular band.
+In the TV series “Big Time Rush,” Carlos Garcia is one of the four members of the titular b&.
 In the podcast “Welcome to Night Vale,” Carlos is the name of the scientist who becomes romantically involved with the main character, Cecil.
 In the educational TV series “Destinos,” Carlos is the name of the main character who travels to different Spanish-speaking countries.
 Finally, in the TV series “Sons of Anarchy,” Carlos is the name of a character who is a member of a rival motorcycle gang.

-Cultural Impact and Significance
+Cultural Impact & Significance

 Carlos in Spanish Speaking Countries